simplykapoor/teched2022-IN260/intro/intro2/README.md

 You should now be familiar with Success Factors configuration in Integration Center.

 Now, we show how to Publish to Kafka Integration Flow.
-Continue to - [intro](/intro/intro3)
+Continue to - [Publish to Kafka](/intro/intro3)